Employee Business Expenses

 To learn more, see the Business Travel Expenses tax tip.

 - Transportation expenses -- You can deduct the cost of getting from one workplace to another when you're not traveling away from home.
 Figure your car expenses by either:

 - Deducting actual expenses

 - Using the standard mileage rate

 To learn more, see the Car and Truck Expenses tax tip.

-Entertainment and meals -- If it’s directly before or after a substantial and bona fide business-related discussion, you can deduct 50% of entertainment expenses.
+- Entertainment and meals -- You can deduct 50% of entertainment expenses.
+However, it must be directly before or after a substantial and bona fide business-related discussion.
 This includes entertainment-related meals.
 To learn more, see the Meals and Entertainment tax tip.

-Gifts -- You can deduct the cost of gifts up to a maximum of $25 per year per current or prospective customer.
-However, items costing $4 or less and have your name permanently imprinted on them don't count towards the $25 gift limit.
+- Gifts -- You can deduct the cost of gifts up to $25 per year per current or prospective customer.
+However, items costing $4 or less that have your name permanently imprinted on them don't count towards the $25 gift limit.
 This includes things like pens, desk sets, and plastic bags.